 in New York

-From 2009 through 2017, the Great Lakes Restoration Initiative has invested $198 million in 338 projects in New York to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
+From 2009 through 2020, the Great Lakes Restoration Initiative has invested over $275 million in more than 600 projects in New York to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
 Habitat restoration of Clear Creek means native plants and animals are returning.
 Toxic pollution is being cleaned up and contained in the Buffalo River, bringing people back to their waterfronts.